ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 For example, If we focus only on the facial expression in the image above (woman with salad bowl) ignoring the contextual cues like the salad bowl and fork, the emotion displayed can easily be misinterpreted as pain or frustration rather than disgust for salad.
 However, the deep learning models experimented in this study focuses solely on front-facing facial features within a controlled setting, which may limit the overall understanding of emotional expressions.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/sideway_view.png?raw=true)
-**Figure**: Sideway view images also not included in the model training
+**Figure**: Images showing a complete side view were also not included in the model training

 The dataset does not fully align with [Plutchik's wheel of emotions](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/wheel%20of%20emoion.png), which is a widely accepted model encompassing eight primary emotions—joy, trust, fear, surprise, sadness, disgust, anger, and anticipation—along with their intensities and complex combinations (e.g., love as a blend of joy and trust, or submission as a mix of trust and fear).
 While the FER_25 dataset covers basic, visually distinguishable categories like anger, sadness, happiness, and fear, it lacks representation for more nuanced or compound emotional states such as **sarcasm**, **enthusiasm**, **embarrassment**, or **contempt**.